cmayrhuber/raspi-workspace/README.md

 ## Dual-Screen Fullscreen
 Citrix Workspace supports fullscreen over dual screens layouts and so does the Raspberry Pi.
-Unfortunately the default window manager _Openbox_ lacks the correct hints for the Citrix Workpace App.
-The only way around it is to us a different windowmanager.
+Unfortunately the default window manager _Openbox_ lacks the correct hints for the Citrix Workspace App.
+The only way around it is to us a different window manager.

 [Citrix Workspace Linux App on Raspbian (Raspberry Pi 4 B with two Monitors) does not do Fullscreen over two monitors](https://discussions.citrix.com/topic/405984-solved-citrix-workspace-linux-app-on-raspbian-raspberry-pi-4-b-with-two-monitors-does-not-do-fullscreen-over-two-monitors/?do=findComment&comment=2054524)